precice/fmi-runner/docs/README.md

 ### Configure the coupling

 The file `precice-settings.json` is used to configure the coupling with preCICE.
-It consist of one dictionary **coupling_params**.
+It consists of one dictionary **coupling_params**.

 ```json
 {